JoJ123/ioBroker.mihome-airpurifier/README.md

     `miio discover`

-    You should get the same output as above and can now configure the connection to your network by follwing command:
+    You should get the same output as above and can now configure the connection to your network by following command:

     `miio configure id-or-address --ssid ssid-of-network --passwd password-of-network`